A new characterization of symmetric $H^+$-tensors and $M$-tensors: Minimum -eigenvalue of -tensors

-Equation~\eqref{eq:F_A_long}, and the discussion that follows it means that one can compute the $H$-eigenvalue of an $M$-tensor by solving the power cone optimization problem~\eqref{eq:M-tensor_eigenvalue_compute}.
-To show the performance of the proposed method to compute the minimum $H$-eigenvalue, we apply it to obtain the $H$-eigenvalue of the $M$-tensors considered in Example~3.1 and Example~3.2 in~\cite{huang2018some}.
-Specifically, in Table~\ref{tab:bounds}, we compare the best upper and lower bounds for the $H$-eigenvalue of these $M$-tensors obtained in~\cite{huang2018some}, versus the value of the $H$-eigenvalue of these $M$-tensors obtained using~\eqref{eq:M-tensor_eigenvalue_compute}.
+Symmetric $M$-tensors are all symmetric $Z$-tensors.
+Thus, Equation~\eqref{eq:F_A_long}, and the discussion that follows it, mean that one can compute the minimum $H$-eigenvalue of a symmetric $M$-tensor by solving the power cone optimization problem~\eqref{eq:M-tensor_eigenvalue_compute}.
+To benchmark the performance of the proposed method, we apply it to obtain the minimum $H$-eigenvalue of the symmetrized\footnote{Tensor $\mathcal{A}:=\text{sym}(\mathcal{B})$ is called the symmetrized version of tensor $\mathcal{B}$ if their corresponding polynomials are the same and $\mathcal{A}$ is a symmetric tensor.
+In what follows, for $\mathcal{A} \in \mathbb{T}_{m,n}$, denote sym($\mathcal{A} $) as the symmetrized version of~$\mathcal{A} $.} $M$-tensors considered in Example~3.1 and Example~3.2 in~\citep{huang2018some}.
+Specifically, in Table~\ref{tab:bounds}, we compare the best upper and lower bounds for the minimum $H$-eigenvalue of the symmetrized $M$-tensors obtained using the methodologies proposed in~\citep{huang2018some}, versus the value of the minimum $H$-eigenvalue of these $M$-tensors obtained using~\eqref{eq:M-tensor_eigenvalue_compute}.

-The results in Table~\ref{tab:bounds} show that neither the lower or upper bounds for the $H$-eigenvalues are particularly tight in comparison with the actual $H$-eigenvalues.
+The results in Table~\ref{tab:bounds} show that, neither the lower or upper bounds for the minimum $H$-eigenvalues resulting from the results in~\citep{huang2018some} are particularly tight in comparison with the actual minimum $H$-eigenvalues.

-All the tests in Table~\ref{tab:bounds} were implemented in \texttt{MATLAB} using the Systems Polynomial Optimization Toolbox (SPOT)~\cite{SPOT}, and the solver \texttt{MOSEK}~\cite{mosek}, using an Intel computer Core i7-4770HQ with 2.20 GHz frequency and 16 GB RAM memory.